tbezo/pynetdicom_wrapper/README.md

 # pynetdicom_wrapper
-A wrapper for [pynetdicom](https://pydicom.github.io/pynetdicom/stable/) to fetch DICOM images from Aria and store them in a directory for usage in QATrack+.
+A wrapper for [pynetdicom](https://pydicom.github.io/pynetdicom/stable/) to fetch DICOM RT-Images from Aria and store them in a directory for usage in QATrack+.

 ## Changelog:
 v0.0.2: Added Option to get images by date.
 Created helper methods for creation of datasets.